Smile-SA/odoo_addons/smile_many2many_tags_clickable/README.rst

 |badge2| |badge3|

-This module Allows to open record from many2many_tags widget in a non editable view .
+This module allows to open record from many2many_tags widget in a non editable view .

 **Table of contents**